plusor/rest-tor/README.md

 Tor.request will  take an instance if has tor instanc, otherwise initialize an instance.

+## Note

+Tor may be blocked by GWF,  try VPN!

 ## What can it do

 - Web Crawler